Ask our Making Tax Digital Team a question

 Businesses will be able to make voluntary payments on a pay-as-you-go basis via their digital accounts.
 Any voluntary payments made will appear in the digital account of the taxpayer or business as a credit and will be allocated against liabilities as they become due, across their range of taxes.
 Any unused credits will be carried forward for future use.
 Taxpayers will be able to choose how and when to pay.

 Businesses will send details of their income and expenditure to HMRC once a quarter.
 New businesses will have to submit their first update within four months of commencement.
 Businesses eligible for three line accounts will be able to submit a quarterly update with only three lines of data (income, expenses and profit).
-There will be time after the end of each accounting period to make any adjustments to the updates that have been filed.

 Most companies will also have to file quarterly updates to HMRC, though exact details have yet to be published.
 Companies will not be enrolled into MTD until at least around 2030.